20 Useful Google Search Operators for Content Marketers [Cheat Sheet & Use Cases]

 This is useful when you are looking for specific pages on a site.

-Let’s say I want to submit a guest post for Lifehacker, but their guidelines for guest authors is really hard to find.
-(Many popular publishers will actually hide their guidelines page because they are already swamped with submissions.)
+Let’s say I want to submit a guest post for Lifehacker, but their guidelines for guest authors are difficult to find.
+Many popular publishers will actually hide their guidelines page because they’re already swamped with submissions.

-What I would do is search the Lifehacker site (using the “site:” search operator) and add the “inurl” operator to search for keywords that I am guessing might be in the URL, like “guidelines”, “contribute”, “submit”, etc.
+I can search the Lifehacker site (using the “site:” search operator) and add the “inurl:” operator to search for keywords that might be in the URL, like “guidelines,” “contribute,” “submit,” “write for us,” etc.

 searchoperators-25